Asynchronous Signal Passing for Tile Self-Assembly: Fuel Efficient Computation and Efficient Assembly of Shapes: STAM Notation and Model

 \section{STAM Notation and Model}

-In this section we define the Signal Tile Assembly Model (STAM), an extension of the 2-Handed Assembly Model (2HAM) \cite{AGKS05g,DDFIRSS07,Versus,CheDot12}, which itself is an extension of the Tile Assembly Model (TAM) \cite{Winf98}.
+In this section we define the Signal-passing Tile Assembly Model (STAM), an extension of the 2-Handed Assembly Model (2HAM) \cite{AGKS05g,DDFIRSS07,Versus,CheDot12}, which itself is an extension of the Tile Assembly Model (TAM) \cite{Winf98}.
 The STAM is a refined version of the model presented in \cite{PadillaLiuSeeman}, in which the basic tiles of the TAM are augmented with the ability to receive information, in the form of \emph{signals}, from neighboring tiles in an assembly, and to pass signals to neighboring tiles.
 A very important feature of signals is that each signal can only move across any given tile one time - they are not reusable.

 The STAM that we define is a highly generalized model which imposes minimal restrictions on aspects such as the speed of signals and orderings of events.
-This generalized version, while perhaps difficult to create well-behaved constructions within, provides a framework that is intended to be maximally independent of the specific details of potential physical implementations of actual signal tiles, such as those using mechanisms shown in \cite{PadillaLiuSeeman}.
+This generalized version, while perhaps difficult to create well-behaved constructions within, provides a framework that is intended to be maximally independent of the specific details of potential physical implementations of actual signal tiles, such as those using mechanisms suggested in \cite{PadillaLiuSeeman}.
 Valid constructions within this model, such as all of the constructions presented within the following sections of this paper, will therefore also work correctly within more restricted versions of the model (for instance, where signal timing or ordering can be guaranteed).
-Furthermore, the highly asynchronous nature of the model makes it theoretically interesting as a framework for studying various networks and self-organizing systems where communication between nodes is completely distributed and asynchronous.
-There is potential for the tools and techniques designed to ensure the correctness of STAM systems, including high-level synchronization mechanisms and error correction/prevention strategies, to find use in such related areas.